best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you want to expand on any of your descriptions you should present the information above the table, in a cell in column A so the information is available before a user comes to the table itself.

-We advise against using 'NA' to describe blank cells.
+We advise against using 'NA' to describe cells with no data.
 While in statistics this often means Not Available, many users will assume it means Not Applicable.
 If you want to use NA as shorthand you must clearly define what it means, above the table, in a cell in column A.

 ##### Example of blank cells marked up descriptively
 <insert example>

 Please note - we are aware that leaving cells with no data blank may make it easier for users to perform further analysis, but this feature of usability has to be balanced against the accessibility guidelines and the importance of a user understanding why a cell has no data.
-As mentioned, our advice on blank cells may change as we do further research.
+As mentioned, our advice on cells with no data may change as we do further research.

 #### Machine readability